Time-Travel Rephotography: Method

-\mypar{Antique Film Spectral Sensitivity} We convert StyleGAN2's output $\hat{I}$ to grayscale, denoted as $\hat{I}_g$.
-The grayscale conversion must accommodate for the unique sensitivity of early film which was far more sensitive to blue light than red.
+\mypar{Antique Film Spectral Sensitivity} We convert \stylegantwo{}'s output $\hat{I}$ to grayscale, denoted as $\hat{I}_g=\mathcal{G}(\hat{I})$ where $\mathcal{G}$ is the grayscale conversion process.
+The grayscale conversion must accommodate for the unique sensitivity of early film which is far more sensitive to blue light than red.
 In particular, we extract the blue channel for \emph{blue-sensitive} photos, average the blue and green intensities ($0.5\cdot (G + B)$) to approximate \emph{orthochromatic} photos~\cite{geigel1997model}, and use standard grayscale conversion ($0.299\cdot R+0.587\cdot G+0.114\cdot B$) for \emph{panchromatic} photos.
-As shown in Fig.~\ref{fig:spectral-sensitivity}, choosing the right film model can make a significant difference.
-When the exact spectral sensitivity type of the negative is unknown (based on the photo's description, capturing time, etc.), the user can simply choose which of the three models produces the best result. \mypar{Camera Response Function} We model the unknown Camera Response Function (CRF) of the input old photo as $a + b \hat{I}_g ^\gamma$ where $a, b$ and $\gamma$ are the bias, gain and gamma parameters to be optimized over.
-During optimization, we initialize to $a=0$ and $b=\gamma=1$.
-We observe in Fig.~\ref{fig:camera-response} that CRF fitting helps the output to avoid poor exposure and contrast of the input and resemble more that of the sibling. \mypar{Reconstruction Loss} Using the degradation process $\mathcal{D}$ outlined above, we define now our reconstruction losses.
-To maintain the overall face structure, we \emph{downsample} both $I$ and $\hat{I}_d=\mathcal{D}(\hat{I})$ from $1024{\times}1024$ to $256{\times}256$ and compute a perceptual loss between this result and the input image that uses a combination of VGG~\cite{simonyan2014very} and VGG-Face~\cite{Parkhi15} features.
-To ensure that the eyes are properly reconstructed we add an additional loss where we \emph{downsample} $I$ and $\hat{I}_d$ to the original input resolution of $I$, crop the eye regions $I^{eye}$ and $\hat{I}_d^{eye}$, and enforce VGG-based perceptual loss between these eye crops.
-The complete reconstruction loss is: where $f(\cdot)$ is the $4\times$ downsampling operator to $256{\times}256$.
+As shown in Fig.~\ref{fig:spectral-sensitivity}, choosing the right film model affects the result quality.
+When multiple spectral sensitivity types are possible (e.g. based on the photo's capturing time), the user can choose the one that produces the best result. \mypar{Camera Response Function} We model the unknown Camera Response Function (CRF) of the input old photo as $a + b \hat{I}_g ^\gamma$ where $a, b$ and $\gamma$ are the bias, gain and gamma parameters to be optimized.
+During optimization, we initialize with $a=0$ and $b=\gamma=1$.
+To improve convergence, we pre-align the appearance of the input to be closer to the sibling using \emph{histogram matching}~\cite{burger2016digital}, i.e., we convert the sibling image to grayscale $\mathcal{G}(\tilde{I}_s)$, apply histogram transform to the input image to match the grayscale sibling (in the face region only) and produce $I'$.
+We then set $I'$ instead of $I$ to be the reconstruction target $\mathcal{L}_{recon}(I', \hat{I}_d)$.
+See the supplement for more details.
+We observe in Fig.~\ref{fig:camera-response} that when the input images suffer from poor exposure and contrast, CRF fitting helps avoid transferring these artifacts to the output image by bringing the exposure and contrast closer to those of the sibling. \mypar{Blur} We finally apply a Gaussian blur with a user-provided standard deviation $\sigma$ to obtain the final degraded result $\hat{I}_d$.
+Values between 0 and 7 work well in our experiments.
+This blur accounts for the loss of details from the aging, scanning, and capture process (e.g., defocus, low film quality, etc.).
+Fig.~\ref{fig:blur-simulation} illustrates the benefit of simulating blur during optimization.